-Angela Angela Ralli is Professor of General Linguistics at the Department of Philology (Linguistics Division) of the University of Patras, elected member of the Academia Europaea.
-She has been part of the Patras University Council (2012-2017), founder and director of the Laboratory of Modern Greek Dialects (http://lmgd.philology.upatras.gr), and Chair of the Department of Philology of the University of Patras (2006-2010).
+Angela Ralli is Emeritus Professor of Linguistics at the Department of Philology (Linguistics Division) of the University of Patras and ordinary member of the Academia Europaea.
+She has been part of the Patras University Council (2012-2017), founder and director of the Laboratory of Modern Greek Dialects (2000-2020, http://lmgd.philology.upatras.gr), and Chair of the Department of Philology of the University of Patras (2006-2010).

 During her graduate studies, she received the following scholarships:

 - Bourse d'Etude et de Perfectionnement de l'Enseignement Supérieur: Fonds de Recherche de l’Enseignement Supérieur, Gouvernement du Quebec, Canada (1978 – 1982).